grahama1970/codex/codex-rs/README.md

 The same setting can be persisted in `~/.codex/config.toml` via the top-level `sandbox_mode = "MODE"` key, e.g. `sandbox_mode = "workspace-write"`.

+## Brand Assets

+- Current logos
+  - Animated: `logo5.svg` (static “x”, stronger “+” pop with pre‑bump)
+  - Static: `logo5-static.svg` (no animations; for print/PNG)
+- Deprecated experiments are archived under `deprecated-logos/` and should not be used.

 ## Code Organization

 This folder is the root of a Cargo workspace.
 It contains quite a bit of experimental code, but here are the key crates: